Salvation Only For Jehovah's Witnesses

 Hell Orientation Director: I'm afraid it was the MORMONS.
 Mormons were the correct answer.

 Orientation Attendees: (collective groan)

 At what point does it sound insane for a religion to say that only their followers deserve salvation?
-Does it sound crazy (or conceited) that the 11 followers of Mrs. Marian Keech's flying UFO cult believed that aliens would destroy all but themselves?
+Does it sound crazy (or conceited) that the 11 followers of Mrs. Marian Keech's flying UFO cult, the Seekers, believed that aliens would destroy all but themselves?
 How about the Watchtower indicating that God will save 7 million people and destroy over 7 billion?
-Would it even be logical to believe that a religion with 1 billion members is the only acceptable one, if it means God would be required to destroy 5 billion people?
+Would it even be logical to believe that a religion such as Catholicism, with 1 billion members, is the only acceptable one, if it means God would be required to destroy 6 billion people?
 To believe God would only find people of a single religion acceptable, regardless of size, does not seem fair.

 Paradoxically, Armageddon will result in the eternal destruction of billions of "evildoers" that do not worship Jehovah, yet lead to the resurrection of billions of evildoers that did not worship Jehovah.
 The majority of both groups have never even heard of Jehovah, so what exactly is the difference between the two, what makes one group less deserving of life than the other?
 There is no overwhelming difference, other than an organisation's attempt to grow its own membership.

 With illogical conceit, members of many religions believe they alone belong to the only true faith.
 Do these members believe that, endowed with luck they stumbled upon - or were born into - the Truth?
 Do they possess a more intelligent or perceptive mind?
 Is their heart condition so superior to all others that God and his angels directed them to the only true religion?
 The root of such reasoning lies with the pride of religious leaders that prey on the gullibility of naive followers; followers who are content to accept that there are many routes to salvation if so told, but just as willing to believe that they alone deserve salvation.